bayareala8s/training/non-technical/product/README.md

-Sure, here are additional questions to further assess an IT Lead Engineer's skills, experience, and approach to product management:
+Here are additional questions to further assess an IT Lead Engineer's skills, experience, and approach to product management:

 ### Advanced Technical Questions:
 1. **System Integration:**